An Experienced Expungement Lawyer in Columbus, OHIO

 Contact A Columbus Expungement Attorney

-Are you eligible for expungement?
+Are you eligible for record expungement?
 Would you like to seal your criminal record?
 Contact criminal defense attorney Michael Probst, in Columbus, Ohio, online or call me at 614-232-8890 for a free initial consultation.

-I have significant experience helping good people who have made mistakes expunge criminal convictions.
+I have significant experience helping good people who have made mistakes expunge criminal record.
 I know from experience that prior criminal records have caused clients to lose positions of employment or have prevented them from finding work.
 I can help prevent this happening from you.